fencsik/ProbeTrack/00readme.txt

 * driftsearch01: next twist on speed search studies, where subjects search among moving gratings; compared fast/slow asymmetry for oscillating vs. unidirectional gratings
+* driftsearch02: control study with oscillating motion replaced with each stimulus moving in a random direction (balanced across stimuli)

 * flashtrack1: first FlashTrack study with either one target or one distractor flashing